marklc44/wdi-sf-summer-2014/README.md

 ## To Do
 1. Complete 'Add my blog' functionality
+2. Unescape HTML in post excerpts
+3. Better styling
-2. Add service for Wordpress blogs
+4. Add service for Wordpress blogs
-3. Process for adding notes + organized notes area
+5. Process for adding notes + organized notes area
-4. Organized resources area
+6. Organized resources area
-5. Modularize the pages, menu and routing in angular to create more pages
+7. Modularize the pages, menu and routing in angular to create more pages